corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 * A `node.conf` file with database connection settings.
-* A `drivers` directory where the JDBC driver will be placed.
+* A `drivers` directory.
+You will place the JDBC driver here.

 `node.conf` template files and details on where to find the JDBC driver for each database vendor can be found below.